Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-Figures \ref{sketch}c-d show the reflectance spectra of two MoSe$_2$ monolayers at 4 K, before they were stacked together to form the cavity.
-The reflectance spectra can be fitted using the TMM and modeling the 2D material's optical response as a Lorentz oscillator \cite{Yu2010,Glazov2014,Scuri2018,Back2018}, from which we extract $\Gamma_{\rm r}$ and $\Gamma_{\rm nr}$ (see Supplementary Material).
-With this information, we proceed to verify the device design using TMM and finite-difference time-domain (FDTD) simulations and extract reflectance and effective mode length (Fig.~\ref{sketch}e see Methods for further details).
-The effective mode length is a measure of the distribution of the optical field, which is equal to the physical thickness of the device for non-resonant wavelengths, and becomes reduced if there is a localization of the electromagnetic field (see Supplementary Material for its mathematical definition and related discussion).
-The emergence of a minimum in both the reflectance and effective mode length (Fig.~\ref{sketch}e), as well as the electric field intensity distribution (Fig.~\ref{sketch}f) confirm the formation of a standing optical mode at a wavelength $\lambda\!\approx\!756$ nm.
-FDTD simulations indicate that this optical mode has a quality factor of $Q\!\approx\!1060$ at the resonance wavelength.In the absence of nonradiative losses, the separation between TMDs can be arbitrarily close to $\lambda/2$, with a cavity mode of an infinitely long lifetime.
+Figures \ref{sketch}C-D show the reflectance spectra of two MoSe$_2$ monolayers at 4 K, before they were stacked together to form the cavity.
+The reflectance spectra can be fitted using the TMM and modeling the 2D material's optical response as a Lorentz oscillator \cite{Yu2010,Glazov2014,Scuri2018,Back2018}, from which we extract $\Gamma_{\rm r}$ and $\Gamma_{\rm nr}$ (see Supplementary Text).
+With this information, we proceed to verify the device design using TMM and finite-difference time-domain (FDTD) simulations and extract reflectance and effective mode length (Fig.~\ref{sketch}E see Methods for further details).
+The effective mode length, displayed in the inset, is a measure of the distribution of the optical field, which is equal to the physical thickness of the device for non-resonant wavelengths, and becomes reduced if there is a localization of the electromagnetic field (see Supplementary Text for its mathematical definition and related discussion).
+The emergence of a minimum in both the reflectance and effective mode length (Fig.~\ref{sketch}E), as well as the electric field intensity distribution (Fig.~\ref{sketch}F) confirm the formation of a standing optical mode at a wavelength $\lambda\!\approx\!756$ nm.
+The enhancement of the electric field inside the cavity volume strongly depends on the substrate, as discussed in the Supplementary Text.
+FDTD simulations indicate that this optical mode has a quality factor of $Q\!\approx\!1060$ at the resonance wavelength.
+In the absence of non-radiative losses, the separation between TMDs can be arbitrarily close to $\lambda/2$, with a cavity mode of an infinitely long lifetime.
 However, non-radiative processes lead to the disappearance of such modes.
-Therefore, $\Gamma_{\text{nr}}$ sets the limit for how close to $\lambda/2$ the cavity length can be while still having a detectable cavity mode (Supplementary Material).
+Therefore, $\Gamma_{\text{nr}}$ sets the limit for how close to $\lambda/2$ the cavity length can be while still having a detectable cavity mode (Supplementary Text).